That game where you build stuff.

 - Bullet Dodges You: Tier+Tactical's RPG has the uncanny ability to fly AWAY from your target.
 Experienced players learn to just aim at the ground.

-- Convection Schmonvection: In the "Rising Lava" gamemode, the lava doesn't hurt until you actually touch it.
+- Convection Schmonvection: Lava, in any form, doesn't hurt until you actually touch it.

 - Crossover: Naturally, with a game as community-driven as this one, there are add-ons for content based on other games.
 One such add-on allows you to play as a Robloxian.